 “Look, I am sending you out as sheep among wolves.
 So be as wise as serpents and as harmless as doves.”
 (Matthew 10:16)

-Did Jesus send us out as “DUMB sheep” among wolves?
-No. As “wise serpents” (meaning INTELLIGENT, careful, and mindful).
+Did Jesus send the apostles out as “dumb sheep” among wolves?
+No. He sent the apostles out as “wise serpents” (meaning intelligent, careful, and mindful).

 How Did The Apostles View God’s Sheep?

 “And concerning you, my brethren, I myself also am convinced that you yourselves are full of goodness, filled with all knowledge and able also to admonish one another.”
 (Romans 15:14).